 There were three classes of ninja:

-They were experts in all sorts of disguises, in the form of priests, monks, merchants, or fortune tellers and – according to myth – wore special black garments (忍び装束, shinobi shōzoku) during their nocturnal missions.
+They were experts in all sorts of disguises, in the form of priests, monks, merchants, or fortune tellers and – according to myth – wore black garments (忍び装束, shinobi shōzoku) during their nocturnal missions.

 - jōnin (上忍): the highest-ranking ninja, commanding operations